Logo Icon

 Tips and Tricks for Judgement Writing for Criminal Law

-Remember these judgement writing tips for mastering the judiciary exam.
+Remember these judgment writing tips for mastering the judiciary exam.

-• Mention the Class of Judge; First Class, Second Class, etc. Usually, the questions stating First Class Judge are asked in the examination.
+• Mention the class of judge, which includes first class, second class, etc. Usually, the questions stating First Class Judge are asked in the examination.

 • Never disclose your personal information, such as name, age, etc.